How does longer temporal context enhance multimodal narrative video processing in the brain?: Results

 Fig.~\ref{fig:temporal_context_mllm_qwen2.5omni} (right) quantifies these effects ROI-wise across language network.
-We make the following observations (i) Most higher-level language ROIs show a plurality of voxels preferring 12\,s, including ATL, IFG, MFG, IFGOrb, PCC, and dmPFC.
-In contrast, a smaller subset shows a strong intermediate-timescale preference: PTL is best predicted at window 6s, and and AG also leans toward 6\,s.
-Notably, 9\,s rarely emerges as the plurality winner across ROIs, suggesting that the dominant transitions are from short (3\,s) to moderate (6\,s) and from moderate (6\,s) to long (12\,s), rather than a smooth monotonic shift.
+We make the following observations (i) Most higher-level language ROIs show a plurality of voxels preferring 18\,s and 24\,s, including AG, PCC and dmPFC, which are known to process narratives while ATL and MFG prefers 12\,s, known for lexical information processing.
+In contrast, a smaller subset shows a strong intermediate-timescale preference: PTL is best predicted at window 6s, and ATL and AG also leans toward 6\,s.
+Notably, 9\,s rarely emerges as the plurality winner across ROIs, suggesting that the dominant transitions are from short (3\,s) to moderate (6\,s) and from moderate (6\,s) to long (12\,s, 18\,s and 24\,s), rather than a smooth monotonic shift.